landys/TankWar/README.md

 # TankWar

 It's a 16-bit desktop game written in C including some ASM codes directly invoking BIOS interrupt and accessing video buffer.
-It's my C Course project of the first year undergraduate, when I had just learned pragramming for less than 1 year.
+It's my C Course project of the first year undergraduate, when I had just learned pragramming for less than 1 year on June 2004.
 Actually at that time I could not distinguash between compile and link, and so I compiled all codes into one object.
 Funny. :)

 ## How to compile and Run the game